Osiris-Team/A/README.md

 ## Goals
- - Provide both high and low level methods to everything.
+ - Focus on declarative, high level methods.
  - Don't overcomplicate things and keep it easy to read/write.
  - Stay relevant, meaning new good stuff will replace old stuff.
 Breaking changes are ok.
  - Allow easy use of GPU and hardware acceleration, instead of only writing CPU code.